EduPH/EduPH.github.io/_posts/2019-9-11-RepreDatasets.md

 Hence we can say that all datasets are representative, but we can quantify how *good* is its representativeness.

 > In general we will have to balance how many points we erase from the full dataset and how *representative* is the subset.
-Less points will imply, in general, a worse representation of the original dataset.
+Less points in the subset will imply, in general, a worse representation of the original dataset.

 ### How can we obtain a representative subset?